Cyfrin/Updraft/courses/blockchain-basics/1-basics/5-what-is-a-blockchain/+page.md

 **Web3:** The permissionless web with dynamic content.

-- Decentralized censorship reesistant networks run your agreemeent and code.
+- Decentralized censorship resistant networks run your agreements and code.
 - User owned ecosystems where one owns a portion of the protocol they interact with - instead of solely being the product

 ### Wrap Up